-Once an author has written a book he or she is proud of, and gotten feedback from friends or other “beta readers,” it is worthwhile to pay a professional to review the text.
+Once an author has written a book of which he or she is proud, and gotten feedback from friends or other “beta readers,” it is worthwhile to pay a professional to review the text.
 At the very least, invest in a copy editor to review the manuscript for any typos or grammatical errors.
 A more thorough content editor may also be valuable to help with the story arc, or to spot inconsistency in character behavior or speech.

 A great-looking cover is also essential for an e-book -- one that’s eye-catching and looks professional, but also easy to read when seen as a tiny thumbnail image on a smartphone or in Amazon’s “Customers Who Bought This Item Also Bought” section.

-“E-book covers need to be simplified from print book covers,” says Joel Friedlander, a book designer who covers e-book design at www.thebookdesigner.com.
+“E-book covers need to be simplified from print book covers,” says Joel Friedlander, a book designer who covers e-book design at The Book Designer.

 He adds that author-designed e-book covers tend to fall short in their use of typography, since it is not an easy discipline to learn, and often suffer from an author’s “attempt to squeeze in lots of symbolic representations of plot points or characters, and this rarely works out well.”